pypy/pypy.org/posts/2022/07/toy-optimizer.rst

     def test_convencience_block_construction():
         bb = Block()
-        # a again with getarg, the following line defines the Operation
+        # a again with getarg, the following line
+        # defines the Operation instance and
-        # instance and immediately adds it to the basic block bb
+        # immediately adds it to the basic block bb
         a = bb.getarg(0)
         assert len(bb) == 1
         assert bb[0].name == "getarg"

+        # it's a Constant
-        assert bb[0].args[0].value == 0 # it's a Constant
+        assert bb[0].args[0].value == 0

         # b with getarg
         b = bb.getarg(1)